teresacho135/react-state-and-props/readme.md

 }
 ```

-## You Do: `handleSearchInput` (Remaining Time)
+## You Do: Implement `handleSearchInput` (Remaining Time)

-Define a `handleSearchInput` method in `SearchContainer`.
+We need some way to alter `SearchContainer`'s query attribute in it's `state` anytime a user makes a change to the input field in `Search`.
+To accomplish this, you should define a `handleSearchInput` method in `SearchContainer`.
 The purpose of this method is to update the `query` value in `SearchContainer`'s state whenever the user changes the input in `Search` (i.e., adds or removes a character) in the app's search field.

 #### In `SearchContainer.js`...

 Define a `handleSearchInput` method in the component definition.
 It should use `.setState` to set `query` to whatever is entered into the search field.

-> Hint: the value in the search field will be accessible via an event object.
+> Hint: the value in the search field will be accessible via an event (`e`) object.

 <details>
   <summary><strong>Click to reveal solution...</strong></summary>